 What is your favorite thing about working at Allegro?

 I enjoy being part of a team which allows for the sharing of ideas, and where all oars feel as if they are pulling in the same shared direction.
-The diversity of people in age and gender also enhances our work environment.
+I also am appreciative of the uniqueness of Allegro in that we have a high percentage of both younger people and women working on our team.

 What makes Allegro different from other brokerages?